aldebaran/wooqi/README.md

 test_steps directory simply by writing its name as the section name.
 Example: `[test_battery_charge]`.
 Some attributes of this section are used to organize this step in the test, and some others are given to the step function as parameters.
+The step order is defined by the order of definition in the .ini

 Here is a list of attributes that could be written in step/action sections:
-* **test_order** : (mandatory) As step are called one after another, an order must be specified thanks to this argument.
-Warning the order is not defined by the order of definition in the .ini
 * **post_fail** : *TBC*
 * **uut** : *TBC*
 * **uut2** : *TBC*